ucoruh/asn1c-wsl-sample/README.md

 gem install cover
 ```

-If you <mark>get error</mark> in this step this will related with gem installation just read the error and copy advised command for gem installation and then retry
+If you <mark>get error</mark> in this step this will related with gem installation just read the error and copy advised command for gem installation and then retry.

+> If you have error during gem installation please try it with sudo
+>
+> ```bash
+> sudo gem install cover
+> ```

 ## Step-4 Configure and Compile ASN1C from Source